 Disney’s Riviera Resort

 2 ChargePoint spots can be found in the “West Parking Lot”, along the row closest to the main building.
 After passing the security booth, make your second right to enter the lot.
 The station can be found almost immediately on the left side.

 Disney’s Wilderness Lodge

 2 ChargePoint spots can be found in the first row (just past the disability and taxi parking when coming from the lobby).
 Make a left turn immediately after the security booth, another left, then your first right into the parking lot.
 The stations will be about halfway down on your right.

 Official Walt Disney World Hotels

 Though these hotels are on WDW property, they’re not owned or operated by the Disney company.
-Same rules apply as Disney owned hotels: only guests, visitors of guests, or those with dining reservations are able to take advantage of these charging opportunities.
+The same rules apply as Disney owned hotels: only guests, visitors of guests, or those with dining reservations will be allowed access to the lots in order to take advantage of these charging opportunities.

 Walt Disney World Dolphin

 A Level 1 wall outlet is available in the valet area.
 Let the valet know your car needs charging when dropping it off and be prepared with your own charging cable.
 There is no cost for the charging itself, but keep in mind that valet parking has a separate fee.

 Wyndham Bonnet Creek